-2.A.8.
-Categories of intervention 102 Tables 6-9: Categories of intervention.
-2.A.9.
-A summary of the planned use of technical assistance including, necessary, actions to reinforce the administrative capacity of authorities involute management and control of the programmes and beneficiaries and, necessary, actions for to enhance the administrative capacity of relevant pato participate in the implementation of programmes (where appropriate) where ved in where artners Section 2.B.
-A description of the Priority Axis for technical assistance 104 2.B.1.
-PriorityAxis5 104 2.B.2.
-Fund and calculation basis for ERDF contribution 104 2.B.3.
-Specific Objectives and expected results 104 2.B.4.
-Result indicators 105 2.B.5.
-Actions to be supported and their expected contribution to the Sp Objectives Table 11: Output indicators (by Priority Axis) 2.B.6.
-Categories of intervention Table 12-14: Categories of intervention 110 Table 15 3.2.B.
-Breakdown by Priority Axis and Thematic Objective 116 SECTION 4.
-INTEGRATED APPROACH TO TERRITORIAL DEVELOPMENT 4.2.
-Integrated actions for sustainable urban development 119 4.3.
-IntegratedTerritorialInvestment (ITI) 119 4.4.
-Contribution of planned interventions towards macro-regional and sea b strategies SECTION 5: IMPLEMENTING PROVISIONS FOR THE COOPERATION PROGRAMME 5.1 Relevant authorities and bodies Table 21: Programme authorities 124 5.3 Summary description of the management and control arrangements 125 5.4 Apportionment of liabilities among participating Member States in cafinancial corrections imposed by the managing authority or the Commission 5.5 Use of the Euro (where applicable) 136 5.6 Involvement of partners 136
+2.A.5 Specific Objective 4.1 corresponding to the Investment priority and expected results 2.A.6 Actions to be supported under the Investment Priority (by Investment Priority) 2.A.7 Performance framework 2.A.8 Categories of intervention 2.A.9 A summary of the planned use of technical assistance including, where necessary, actions to reinforce the administrative capacity of authorities involved in the management and control of the programmes and beneficiaries and, where necessary, actions for to enhance the administrative capacity of relevant partners to participate in the implementation of programmes (where appropriate) Section 2.B A description of the Priority Axis for technical assistance 2.B.1 Priority Axis 5 2.B.2.
+Fund and calculation basis for Union support 2.B.3 Specific Objectives and expected results 2.B.4 Result indicators 2.B.5 Actions to be supported and their expected contribution to the Specific Objectives (by Priority Axis) 2.B.6 Categories of intervention 101 SECTION 3.
+THE FINANCING PLAN102 3.1.
+Financial appropriation from the ERDF (in $\in$ ) 3.2.A Total financial appropriation from the ERDF and national co-funding 104 3.2.B Breakdown by Priority Axis and Thematic Objective SECTION 4.
+INTEGRATED APPROACH TO TERRITORIAL DEVELOPMENT 4.1 Community-led local development (where appropriate) 4.2 Integrated actions for sustainable urban development (where appropriate) 108 4.3 Integrated Territorial Investment (ITI) (where appropriate) 108 4.4 Contribution of planned interventions towards macro-regional and sea basin strategies, subject to the needs of the Programme area as defined by the relevant Member States and taking into account, where applicable, strategically important projects identified in those strategies (where appropriate) SECTION 5.
+IMPLEMENTING PROVISIONS FOR THE COOPERATION PROGRAMME112 5.1 Relevant authorities and bodies 5.2 Procedure for setting up the joint secretariat 5.3 Summary description of the management and control arrangements 5.4 Apportionment of liabilities among participating Member States in case of financial corrections imposed by the managing authority or the Commission 5.5 Use of the Euro (where applicable) 124 5.6 Involvement of partners SECTION 6.
+COORDINATION126 SECTION 7.
+REDUCTION OF THE ADMINISTRATIVE BURDEN FOR BENEFICIARIES 129 Learning from past experiences Harmonized Implementation Tools (HIT) Simplified cost options